xmlyqing00/PuzzleSolving-tool/README.md

 1. config.txt:
     1. First line: prefix of piece images, is always "piece-".
     2. Second line: number of piece images, one integer.
-    3. Third line: blank color for empty areas in BGR OpenCV format.
+    3. Third line: bg color for empty areas in BGR OpenCV format.
 2. groundtruth.json (used for Debugger in Javascript):
     1. id: piece id.
     2. dx: horizontal translation of the piece.